pulumi/docs/quickstart/step1.md

 Before moving on, let's tear down the resources that are part of our stack.

 1. Run `pulumi destroy` to tear down all resources.
 You'll be prompted to make sure you really want to delete these resources.
-This will take 50-60 seconds.
+This will take 50-60 seconds, as Pulumi waits for the EC2 instance to finish shutting down before considering the destroy done.

     ```
     $ pulumi destroy